monkphin/nlaw/README.md

 ## Header

 The header allows for simple, responsive navigation so that visitors can utilise its function regardless of the device in use.
 On larger screens, it will expand to take the full space of the browser, while on mobile or narrow screens the menu will collapse down into a hamburger toggle and the additional subheading will vanish to ensure the menu remains uncluttered.

-The menu items show an underline and change to #0b385f to show the current page.
+The menu items show an underline and change colour to #0b385f to show the current page.
 They and all other text-based links also change colour to #3373b0 on hover to provide feedback.

 <details>
 <summary>Nav Bar Images</summary>